exakat/exakat/docs/Rules.rst

 This analyzer may find constant definitions, when available.

 Note also that PHP detects integer inside strings, and silently turn them into integers.
-Partial numbers and octals are not transformed.
+Partial and octal numbers are not transformed.

 .. code-block:: php